Chunky trout fillets on a mash bed

 5. Drain the water from the potatoes then add the butter, milk and freshly ground black pepper.
 Put the asparagus into the steamer and set the timer for 2 minutes.
 Return to the potatoes, and with a potato masher or ricer, mash the potatoes finely so that there are no lumps.
 Remove the steamed asparagus from cooking and keep warm.

-6. By now the trout fillets should be cooked, remove them from the oven and get out your two preheated plates.
+6. By now the trout fillets should be cooked, remove them from the oven and lay out two preheated plates.
 Place mashed potato in the centre of each plate and gently flatten it to make a thick disc of potato.
 Now place a layer of asparagus spears on top of the mash and then lay a trout fillet on top of the asparagus layer.

 7. Finally, spoon over the lemon sauce and serve immediately.